-Museo Varoli Cotignola The Luigi Varoli Civic Museum has several locations, sections and an exhibition composed by different paths, interweaving and ramifications that reflect the curious and mobile gaze that characterised the life and works of Cotignola artist Luigi Varoli (1889-1958): Scuola Arte e Mestieri, the Varoli school that is still active with workshops and appointments for children, young people and families; Casa-Studio Luigi Varoli, a heterogeneous collection of works and objects that belonged to or were made by the artist; Casa Magnani, the intact home of the poet, painter and ceramist Arialdo Magnani, a pupil of Varoli; and Palazzo Sforza.
+The Luigi Varoli Civic Museum has several locations, sections and an exhibition composed by different paths, interweaving and ramifications that reflect the curious and mobile gaze that characterised the life and works of Cotignola artist Luigi Varoli (1889-1958).
+The main locations are: Palazzo Sforza and Casa-Studio Luigi Varoli, which are joined by the Scuola Arte e Mestieri, Varoli’s school that is still active with workshops and appointments for children, young people and families.

-The rooms on the ground floor of Palazzo Sforza are used for temporary exhibitions, while the first floor houses the Picture Gallery, with the artist’s most significant works, and the Archaeological Section, a collection of artefacts from Roman times to the late Middle Ages.
-In addition to paintings, papier-mâché is undoubtedly the area of production in which the artist’s most personal note is expressed: on display in the Museum are some large papier-mâché heads that depict, caricatured, the features of characteristic Cotignola characters, and numerous terracotta and wood sculptures.
+The rooms on the ground and second floor of Palazzo Sforza are used for temporary exhibitions, while the first floor houses the Picture Gallery, with the artist’s most significant works, and the Archaeological Section, a collection of artefacts from Roman times to the late Middle Ages.
+In addition to paintings, papier-mâché is undoubtedly the area of production in which the artist’s most personal note is expressed: some large papier-mâché heads are exhibited, and they depict, caricatured, the features of characteristic Cotignola characters, and numerous terracotta and wood sculptures.

-July 2023 saw the inauguration, in the garden of Casa Varoli, of a new permanent installation entitled ‘Heads, monsters, spirits and capitals‘, a site-specific project by the artist Nero/Alessandro Neretti, curated by Massimiliano Fabbri.
-The artist imagined and produced a bestiary made up of a series of small sculptures in ceramic, stone and iron, which took shape from the dialogue with this place and with Varoli’s poetics, creating contrasts with the works and artefacts collected over the years by the master, in and around his house, transforming it into a sort of open-air museum in which ancient and modern coexist to the point of overlapping and blurring.
-The project is the winner of the PAC – Plan for Contemporary Art 2021, promoted by the General Directorate for Contemporary Creativity of the Ministry of Culture and intended for the production of works of contemporary art and creativity.
+In the garden of Casa Varoli there is permanent installation entitled ‘Heads, monsters, spirits and capitals‘, a site-specific project by the artist Nero/Alessandro Neretti, curated by Massimiliano Fabbri.
+The artist imagined and produced a bestiary made up of a series of small sculptures in ceramic, stone and iron, which took shape from the dialogue with this place and with the poetics of the great artist from Cotignola.
+The project is the winner of the PAC – Piano per l’Arte Contemporanea 2021, promoted by the General Directorate for Contemporary Creativity of the Ministry of Culture and intended for the production of works of contemporary art and creativity.
 To consult the map of the works, click here.

 Useful information